jpgsaraceni/mvp-backend/store_api/README.md

 It will install all the python packages we need to run the API.

-The command above suggest you're inside the `store_api` directory.
 You may need to update the `requirements.txt` path according to your location in the repository.

 Now, inside the `store_api` directory, run the following command: